-This article will attempt to make the return of investment (ROI) of design work more clear and quantifiable.
-We will translate the “soft” and somewhat vague metrics like aesthetics, consistency, and usability into “hard” dollars a decent UX design will save and earn your business.
+This article will attempt to make the return of investment (ROI) of design work clearer and more quantifiable.
+We will translate the "soft" and somewhat vague metrics like aesthetics, consistency, and usability into "hard" dollars a decent UX design will save and earn your business.

 Table of contents: